 Access: Just 2 minutes drive from Oamaru Township in a hillside location with views of sea and mountains.

 Located in the historic township of Oamaru on the East Coast of New Zealand’s South Island.
 Just a short drive up the hill from Oamaru’s main street, enter into another world.
 The grandeur of this spacious homestead will captivate you.
 From the main Entrance Hall through to the spacious Drawing Room, taking you back to a gracious era.
 Wander into the Library to browse a massive collection of books, including a section dedicated to cuisine which is a speciality here at this luxury lodge.
 Relax in the Billiard Room complete with its full sized competition table.
 Extensive verandah, outdoor terraces and restful gardens make Pen-y-bryn Lodge the perfect place to relax, unwind and indulge.

-Five charming luxurious guest rooms at Pen-y-bryn, each with its personalised name and character, have been appointed to the highest standard, with pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
-Some have wonderful claw-foot baths taking one back to an era with time to relax.
+Five charming luxurious guest rooms, each with its personalised name and character, have been appointed to the highest standard .
+Pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
+The Elizabeth Room features an original claw-foot bath, taking one back to an era with time to relax.
 The Victoria Room features a walk-in shower.
 Both these ensuites have heated tiled floors, luxury toiletries, monogrammed bathrobes and hand-embroidered face cloths adding a personal touch to your stay at Pen-y-bryn.
-Enjoy herbal or traditional tea from a fine bone china tea service or a cup of freshly ground coffee with Lodge-baked biscuits, NZ chocolates or fresh fruit from your butlers tray.
+Enjoy herbal or traditional tea from a fine bone china tea service or a cup of freshly ground coffee with Lodge-baked biscuits, NZ chocolates or fresh fruit from your butler’s tray.
 And to bring you back to the present, each room is equipped with an iPod/iPhone dock and complimentary wireless broadband is available throughout the lodge.